 Office of Inclusive Community

-- Provide our university partners tools to identify and overcome barriers to inclusion.
+- Provide our university partners tools to identify and overcome barriers to equity; and

 - Advance an inclusive community that recognizes human dignity and mutual respect.